top of page

 5. People Matter: A Playbook for Implementing DEI Practices that Grow Pipelines and Foster Belonging

-Presented by Nathifa Carmichael, Assistant Superintendent, EdGenius Solutions, Atlanta, GA
+Presented by Nathifa Carmichael, Principal Consultant, EdGenius Solutions, Atlanta, GA

 6. FMLA, ADA and Workers’ Compensation: Untangling the Spider Web, Legal Update and Best Practices in Leave Administration